nferencko/NicFerenckoProgrammingPortfolio/README.md

 # Nic Ferencko Programming Portfolio

-The projects in this portfolio are some of the more interesting projects that I have worked on.
-I hope that these projects demonstrate my ability to both solve challenging problems and to write clean code.
-My primary programming experiences have been using Java and C++, but I have also done some programming using Python as well.
-Some of the skills I've devloped through these projects are object oriented design, inheritance, polymorphism, exception handling, and creative problem solving.
+The projects in this portfolio are some of the most interesting I've worked on.
+I hope that they demonstrate my ability to both solve challenging problems and to write clean code.
+My primary programming experiences have been using Java and C++, but I have also done some programming using Python.
+Some of the skills I've developed through these projects are object oriented design, inheritance, polymorphism, exception handling, and creative problem solving.

 ## BlackJack (Java)